-Arran Geopark is managed as part of The Arran Access Trust by a group of volunteer directors and one employee:
+Arran Geopark is managed as part of The Arran Access Trust by a group of volunteers and two employees:

-To contact the management team please get in touch.
+To contact the team please get in touch.

 The concept of Arran Geopark began in late 2016 when the Arran Access Trust led a partnership with the Lochranza Centre CIC, National Trust for Scotland, and the Arran Heritage Museum.
 The aims of the partnership were to: